Data-Science-Chronicles/Exploratory-Data-Analysis-EDA-/README.md

 Multivariate analysis deals with more than two features at a time.
 This section provides examples and tutorials on how to use both R and Python to perform multivariate analysis, such as creating heat maps, parallel coordinates, and 3D scatter plots.

 ## Data Visualization with R and Python
-Both R and Python have powerful tools for data visualization such as ggplot2, matplotlib, seaborn, plotly.
+Both R and Python have powerful tools for data visualization such as `ggplot2`, `matplotlib`, `seaborn`, `plotly`.
 This section provides examples and tutorials on how to use these packages to create various types of plots, such as bar plots, line plots, scatter plots, and heat maps.

 ## Advanced EDA Techniques with R and Python
-Both R and Python have powerful tools and packages for advanced EDA such as Random Forest, XGBoost, PCA and t-SNE.
+Both R and Python have powerful tools and packages for advanced EDA such as `Random Forest` , `XGBoost`, `PCA` and `t-SNE`.
 This section provides examples and tutorials on how to use these packages for advanced EDA tasks such as feature selection, dimensionality reduction, and variable importance analysis.

 ## Case Studies and Examples
 This section provides examples of real-world EDA projects using both R and Python, along with a detailed explanation of the techniques used to explore and understand the data.